idempiere/idempiere-docker/README.md

 | 8443 | Default HTTPS port for iDempiere |
 | 12612 | Default OSGI port for telnet connection |
 | 4554 | Default remote debug port |

+## How it works

+iDempiere starts looking for an existing database, if it don't exist iDempiere will create a seed database.

+> If the database exists iDempiere won't migrate it, you must do it manually, or using `MIGRATE_EXISTING_DATABASE=true`.

+Before starting, it will configure all the settings according to the `setup.sh` or `console-setup.sh` files.
+See [docker-entrypoint.sh](docker-entrypoint.sh) file.

+> This project has not support for oracle database.

 ## Volumes